-Nicole Kidman and Keith Urban's love story is enviable for not only it's longevity, but for the romance and friendship that forms the base of their union which began back in 2005.
+Nicole Kidman and Keith Urban's love story is enviable for not only it's longevity, but for the romance and friendship that helped it begin in 2005.

 In a 2007 Vanity Fair interview, the Big Little Lies star confessed, "It wasn't like the earth shook."

 And that may have something to do with the fact that it took Urban four months to actually get around to asking Kidman out on a date.

 In a 2013 Ellen DeGeneres interview, Kidman explained: "I'm like, 'You didn't love me at first sight, you didn't notice me,' and he's like, 'Yes I did but I just didn't let on'," she laughed.

 "But we kind of met and then about four months later he called me."

 WATCH: Keith Urban on the moment he met Nicole Kidman.
 Continues after video ...

 More recently, Nicole revealed to Jimmy Fallon how Keith managed to win her over with a surprise visit to her apartment in the early days of their relationship.

 It was the morning of June 20, 2005 – the day of her 38th birthday – and Keith turned up at the crack of dawn to sweep her off her feet.